top of page

 Stop by the library to complete our monthly challenge or just have some free building time.
 No registration required.
 For safety reasons, preschoolers MUST be accompanied by an adult.

-Ruff, Ruff and Read (Ages 5 and up)
+Ruff, Ruff and Read (Youth ages 5+)

 10 minute time slots between 10:30 and 11:30 AM